This guide contains all the necessary steps for migrating users from one Office 365 instance to another with the same domain name.

 - Click Next Step.

-- Select a Source Endpoint from the Endpoint dropdown menu.
+- Select a Source Endpoint from the Endpoint dropdown menu or create a new one following the steps below.

-- Select a Destination Endpoint from the Endpoint dropdown menu.
+- Select a Destination Endpoint from the Endpoint dropdown menu or create a new one following the steps below.

 - Click Save and Go to Summary.